prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 •	Take a look at the assembly directory (e.g. `/class_data/assemblies/Cow_8_05_idba_ud` or your own ~/assembly).
 •	Using the procedure above, generate contig stats for your scaffold file (scaffold.fa).
 # Questions for today’s turn-in:
 1. What is the N50 of the contigs (not the scaffolds) from the example assembly?
-(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contig.fa` instead of `scaffold.fa`) 5pts
+(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contig.fa` instead of `scaffold.fa`)
 2. What differentiates contigs from scaffolds?
 Should an assembly yield more scaffolds than contigs, or vice versa?
-3pts
 3. What is the length of the largest contig in your sample’s idba_ud assembly?
-2pts
+(Using the practice/completed assembly is okay for this)
 4. Provide the path (file location) of your example assembly output.
-10pts
+(Using the practice/completed assembly is okay for this)
 ---

 You did it!